Debra Phillips

 Debra Phillips (born 1958) is an Australian artist.
-Her main practice is photography but she also works across other forms such as sculpture and moving image.
-She has been an exhibiting artist since the 1980s, is a part of many collections, and has won multiple awards for her work.
+Her main practice is photography, but she also works across other forms such as sculpture and moving image.
+She has been an exhibiting artist since the 1980s, is included in many collections, and has won multiple awards for her work.
 Phillips resides in Sydney and is a senior lecturer at The College of Fine Arts, University of New South Wales.

 Biography

 Debra Phillips was born in Melbourne, Australia, in 1958.
-In 1977, Phillips relocated to Sydney, Australia, to start a Dip.
-Art at Sydney College of the Art, University of Sydney, NSW.
+In 1977, Phillips relocated to Sydney, Australia, to start a Diploma of Art at Sydney College of the Art, University of Sydney, NSW.
 Starting in the 1980s, her works have been a part of many solo and group exhibitions across Australia, totalling in 54 exhibitions.
-Still residing in Sydney today, Phillips is a senior lecturer at The College of Fine Arts, University of New South Wales.
+Still residing in Sydney today, Phillips is a senior lecturer at the College of Fine Arts, University of New South Wales.

 Work and publications

 Debra Phillips was one of the women artists of the 1980s and early 1990s.
-Her work encapsulates her personal interests in questioning different forms of representation histories and identity.
-Recurring themes throughout her work include disappearance and obsolesce, contemporary life and utilising photography as a structure of representation and how it supposedly shows a true perception of the real world.
+Her work encapsulates her personal interests in questioning different forms of representation, histories, and identity.

+Recurring themes in her art include disappearance and obsolescence, contemporary life, and the use of photography as a structure of representation—challenging the notion that photography presents a true perception of the real world.
 Her work represents a collapse of time into the present.
-It is self-consciously aesthetic, this allows the viewer to think if the images resist becoming just surface appearances and if they invite fear of depth/deeper meanings.
+It is self-consciously aesthetic, this allows the viewer to think about the images resist becoming just surface appearances or if they invite fear of depth/deeper meanings.

 Phillips is represented in private, national, and international collections.
-Her work has been published in numerous places including: Twelve Australian Photo Artists (Blair French and Daniel Palmer, Sydney: Piper Press, 2009) and in Look: Contemporary Australian Photography Since 1980 (Anne Marsh, Melbourne: MacMillan Art Publishing, 2010).
+Her work has been published in numerous places, including: Twelve Australian Photo Artists (Blair French and Daniel Palmer, Sydney: Piper Press, 2009) and in Look: Contemporary Australian Photography Since 1980 (Anne Marsh, Melbourne: MacMillan Art Publishing, 2010).

 Notable works

 Balance of obsolescence (1987)

-This series of Type C photographs (100.0 × 100.0 cm) was a part of a solo exhibition at the First Draft gallery, Sydney, and also group exhibition "Constructed Images" at The Australian National Gallery, Canberra in 1987.
-In 1989 it was a part of exhibition "Tableaux Mourant: Photography and Death", Fine Arts Gallery, University of Tasmania, Hobart.
+This series of Type C photographs (100.0 × 100.0 cm) was part of a solo exhibition at the First Draft gallery, Sydney, and also a group exhibition, "Constructed Images" at The Australian National Gallery, Canberra in 1987.
+In 1989 it was part of exhibition "Tableaux Mourant: Photography and Death", Fine Arts Gallery, University of Tasmania, Hobart.

-Now it is a part of the Art Gallery of NSW collection.
+Now it is part of the Art Gallery of NSW collection.

 Series "The Colonisation of time" X (1990)

 This cibachrome series (119 × 149 × 5 cm) by Debra Phillips focuses on photography's links to science and technology as well as placing a large emphasis on westernisation.
-The title suggests issues between European colonisation within Australia and the massive technology progress throughout the globalised world.
+The title suggests issues between European colonisation in Australia and the rapid technology progress throughout the globalised world.
 Each photograph in the series features a large X that crosses the image.
 This help supports the interrelated themes of colonisation, photography, time, representation, technology and the land.